Saving lives: it’s what we do

-With our funding, the team completed the largest pilot of lung cancer screening for Hodgkin lymphoma survivors (102 participants).
-Through the study, two asymptomatic patients were diagnosed with small cell lung cancer, one of whom, Tim Boon, had early-stage disease and underwent curative-intent surgery and chemotherapy.
+The study diagnosed two asymptomatic patients with small cell lung cancer.
+One of them, Tim Boon, had early-stage disease and received curative-intent surgery and chemotherapy.

 Off the back of the pilot, the team met with Professor Anne Mackie, director of screening for public health screening and Dr. David Fitzgerald, programme director for the NHS cancer programme, to discuss expanding existing screening to include high risk Hodgkin lymphoma survivors.